 The Surfing Australia Media Manager utilises information collected locally along with the information provided by media liaisons to create as much international, national and local media interest as possible.
-The Media Manager reports to the Event Coordinator.
+The Media Manager reports to the SA Head of Events.

 Head Announcer